zenodraft/zenodraft-action-livetests/README.dev.md

 1. trigger the `debug.yml` workflow from `zenodraft-live-testing` repo

 Additionally, it is sometimes useful to manually craft requests to send to Zenodo.
 An easy way to do this is with Postman.

+TODO:

+1. investigate: since clearing the metadata amounts to writing minimal metadata, there may be failures due to metadata that is exactly equal which Zenodo might not like.
+Could possibly be avoided by having zenodraft insert a `version` with a datetime of now.
+1. fix: making a tar doesnt work in 85c3203cdb32a70448bd592fa4ec7748c05d8c9b because of the nested `ls -1a` which is treated as a filename